megamarc/Tilengine/docs/layers.md

 Background layers can have transparent, cut-through areas where the underlying layer(s) or background color is seen.

 Layers are referenced by an index, starting at 0 for the topmost, increasing up to number of layers minus 1 for the bottom-most.
+The total number of layers is pre-allocated when the engine is initialized with \ref TLN_Init and cannot be changed later at runtime.

 ## Types of layers